airbnb/lottie/docs/android/dynamic.md

 * Animating a single part of an animation in response to an event.
 * Responding to view sizes or other values not known at design time.

+## Understanding After Effects
+To understand how to change animation properties in Lottie, you should first understand how animation properties are stored in Lottie.
+Animation properties are stored in a data tree that mimics the information heirarchy of After Effects.
+In After Effects a `Composition` is a collection of `Layers` that each have their own timelines. `Layer` objects have string names, and their contents can be an image, shape layers, fills, strokes, or just about anything that is drawable.
+Each object in After Effects has a name.
+Lottie can find these objects and properties by their name using a `KeyPath`.

 ## Usage
 To update a property at runtime, you need 3 things:
 1. KeyPath